fishi0x01/vsh/README.md

 In order to get a valid token, `vsh` uses vault's TokenHelper mechanism (`github.com/hashicorp/vault/command/config`).
 That means `vsh` supports setting vault tokens via `~/.vault-token`, `VAULT_TOKEN` and external `token_helper`.

+## Secret Backend Discovery

+`vsh` attempts to reliably discover all available backends.
+Ideally, the vault token used by `vsh` has `list` permissions on `sys/mount`.
+If this is not the case, then `vsh` does not know the available backends beforehand.
+That means initially there won't be path auto-completion on the top (backend) level.
+However, `vsh` will try with best effort to reliably determine the kv version of every entered path.

 ## Interactive mode

 ```